drlalithapranathi/SMARTClaims-LLM/README.md

-# SMARTClaims
+# SmartClaims: A GraphRAG solution for radiology billing validation

-AI-powered medical billing assistant that extracts billable procedures from radiology reports using GraphRAG-enhanced LLM, integrated with SMART on FHIR for EHR connectivity.
+AI-powered SMART on FHIR app using GraphRAG to detect billing discrepancies in radiology reports

 ## Project Structure